fstrauf/txApp/posts/auto-categorize-bank-transactions-google-sheets-2025.md

 The right auto-categorization system handles 95% of transactions automatically, learns from your patterns, and gives you time back for things that actually matter.
 Best of all, it runs entirely in Google Sheets—no bank uploads, no subscription fees, no wondering who has access to your spending data.

+Want to skip the setup and use a system that already does this?
+[Download our free Google Sheet template with built-in auto-categorization](/fuck-you-money-sheet).

 ## Why Manual Categorization Fails

 ### The Hidden Time Cost